 She was ranked as the No. 55 player in the nation by Blue Star, No. 66 by Prospects Nation and No. 68 by ESPN, which also ranked Veerbeek as the No. 9 forward in the Class of 2018.

 As a sophomore in 2015-16, Veerbeek averaged 15.7 points and 9.3 rebounds while hitting 82.2 percent of her free throws.
 She helped the Wolfpack to a state runner-up finish while earning a spot on the Class 2A All-Tournament team.
 She was a first-team all-state selection by the IGCA and the Iowa Newspaper Association.

 In 2014-15, she contributed 9.1 points and 6.0 rebounds per game for a Western Christian team that advanced to the Class 2A state semifinals.

 She played her club basketball for the All Iowa Attack under Coach Dickson Jensen.

 The daughter of Ron and Tammi Veerbeek, Ashtyn was born on Feb.
 15, 2000.
 She has two younger brothers, Trey and Chase.
+She is majoring in marketing at Nebraska.
 Ashtyn's mother, Tammi, is the head volleyball coach at Western Christian.
 A volleyball powerhouse, Western Christian has advanced to 17 consecutive state semifinal appearances and owns 16 all-time state volleyball titles.

-A solid student, Ashtyn is a member of National Honor Society and an honor roll student.
-She chose Nebraska over Iowa, South Dakota State, South Dakota, Creighton, Drake, Arizona State and Missouri.
+Ashtyn chose Nebraska over Iowa, South Dakota State, South Dakota, Creighton, Drake, Arizona State and Missouri.

 “I chose Nebraska because the coaching staff is one of kind and genuinely cares about me as a person,” Veerbeek said.
 “The top-notch facilities and fan support are incredible, and it just felt like home.”